Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+Dec 14th 2024 v1.74a

+- Fix for Conditions not working

 Dec 12th 2024 v1.74

 - New Dwarf Player's Guide Talents, to support the new Dwarf career's.
 Talents with direct roll modifier are integrated, but some of the indirect ones are manually applied by the GM/players.
 Including new attack mode Whirlwind of Death.
 These Talents are intended for Dwarfs only, but sheet will allow any race to use them (at GM discretion).